joe-jordan/pyvoro/README.md

 pyvoro.compute_voronoi(
   [[1.0, 2.0, 3.0], [4.0, 5.5, 6.0]], # point positions
   [[0.0, 10.0], [0.0, 10.0], [0.0, 10.0]], # limits
-  2.0 # block size
+  2.0, # block size
+  [1.3, 1.4] # particle radii
 )
 ```

 *NEW:* 2D support has been added - see below for an example!
+*ALSO NEW:* radical tesselation support has now been added - see the new `radii` arguments to the `compute_*` functions.

-*Coming soon:* I will be adding both radical tessellations (weighted by point radii) and support for periodic boundary conditions in the near future.
-Voro++ supports both of these functions, I'll just be adding access to them from the python interface.
+*Coming soon:* I will be adding support for periodic boundary conditions in the near future.
+Voro++ supports this function, I'll just be adding access to it from the python interface.

 returning an array of voronoi cells in the form: